Overview of Nebraska Colleges & Schools

 College Degree Breakdown for the State of NebraskaSource: Bureau of Labor Statistics, NCES, O*NET Online

 |Doctoral or professional degree||22,990||2.4|

 Public Universities & Colleges

-There are six public 4-year state universities and colleges in Nebraska.
+There are zero public 4-year state universities and colleges in Nebraska.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Nebraska.

 Private Universities & Colleges

-In Nebraska there are eighteen accredited private four-year colleges.
+In Nebraska there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Nebraska.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately fourteen such colleges in Nebraska located throughout the state.
+There are approximately zero such colleges in Nebraska located throughout the state.
 See a full list of Christian colleges in Nebraska along with program and tuition information.